HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 This documentation shows How-To setup Zitadel and Zabbix for JIT (Just in Time).
 This is a basic demonstration of settings that are needed.
 More settings could be configured for a Production environment.

+**NOTE:**  There is a issue with Zabbix using SAML with Nginx as a remote proxy.
+Zabbix's  Assertion Consumer URL  *<path_to_zabbix_ui>/index_sso.php?acs* the end point will get striped and only show *index_sso.php*.
+The fix will be explain in this documentation below.

 Prerequisite:
   * Latest Version of Zabbix Server with HTTPS
   * Zitadel-2.42.11 Self-Hosting with HTTPS